 Single-sourcing has been long-established as one of the core principals of modern technical and user documentation: create and manage your content in a database and make it easy to publish and distribute multiple variants and formats.
 It’s a brilliant approach: enabling consistency, improving time to market, simplifying change management and increasing productivity.
 And the more products, content and documents you have, the more powerful it gets.

 But what happens when single-sourcing meets localization?
-How do ensure you can deliver for multiple language markets without losing the efficiency that single-sourcing enables?
+How do you ensure you can deliver for multiple language markets without losing the efficiency that single-sourcing enables?

 To put it mildly, it can be a nightmare.
 The linguistic concerns of translation are joined by new ones, related to file organisation.
 Grammar differences between languages make using variables a lot more complicated.
 Using conditions stops being that simple as well.
 Basically, there are quite a few traps to be aware of.
 How do you avoid them?